-If you run a bar or restaurant, absolutely.
+If you run a bar or restaurant.
 This is your show.

 If you run a small business that is B2C–business to consumer- (e.g. services, small retail) you’ll find some good ideas in each episode.
-Tapper usually has parts of the show where he shows his market research for the bar and he does emphasize cost as a percentage of revenue and some solid metrics with which to judge and guide a business.
-As such, most business owners and managers can get several ideas out of each episode.
+Tapper usually has parts of the show where he shows his market research for the bar, and he emphasizes cost as a percentage of revenue and some solid metrics with which to judge and guide a business.
+As such, most business owners and managers can get several ideas from each episode.

-Kona Impact is mostly B2B–business to business, but I still find the show worthwhile, especially if I just want to watch something business-oriented on TV.
-I’d give it a solid 7 out 10.
+Kona Impact is mostly B2B–business to business, but I still find the show worthwhile, especially if I want to watch something business-oriented on TV.
+I’d give it a solid seven out 10.

 The downside of Bar Rescue

-This is my major complaint with all “quick fix” shows: there is little follow-up, so we have no idea if the bar was able to make it.
+This is my major complaint with all “quick fix” shows: there is little follow-up, so we have no idea if the bar could make it.

 I would love to see a part of the show focusing on previous bar rescue attempts—successes and failures.
 Maybe this is a different show or episode, but I know from experience that business change is seldom accomplished in a week.
-Quick masive changes seldom last.
+Quick, massive changes seldom last.

-There are several websites that have followed all the episodes and have checked the bars to see if they are still open.
+Several websites have followed all the episodes and have checked the bars to see if they are still open.
 One reports that about 60% of the bars featured in the episode are still open.

-The drama, I guess, is part of the storytelling of the show, but at times it does feel contrived and a bit excessive.
+I guess the drama is part of the show’s storytelling, but at times it does feel contrived and a bit excessive.
 It’s not to my liking, as I tend to lead more by example, modeling, positive feedback, and gentle correction.
-I feel that when one starts to yell, the situation has deteriorated to a level where nothing can be communicated or learned effectively.
-But, that’s just me, and if works for Tapper (or more importantly TV), that’s fine.
+I feel that when one starts to yell, the situation deteriorates to a level where nothing can be communicated or learned effectively.
+But that’s just me, and if it works for Tapper (or, more importantly, TV), that’s fine.